-Founded in 1969, Pine Street Inn serves more than 1,600 homeless individuals daily and 11,000 annually, providing the full spectrum of services to help men and women reach their highest level of independence and get back to a place they can call home.
+Founded in 1969, Pine Street Inn serves nearly 2,000 homeless individuals daily and nearly 9,000 annually, providing the full spectrum of services to help men and women reach their highest level of independence and get back to a place they can call home.

-- Emergency and Transitional Shelter: 730 beds in three locations (450 emergency, 250 transitional)
+- Emergency and Transitional Shelter: More than 670 beds in four locations.

-Food: About 2,000 meals are prepared each day in Pine Street's kitchen for our own use and for iCater, a social enterprise that provides catering services to businesses and area nonprofits.
+Food: More than 2,500 meals are prepared each day in Pine Street's kitchen for our own use and for iCater, a social enterprise that provides catering services to businesses and area nonprofits.

-Street Outreach:150 unsheltered homeless men and women are served daily by workers on foot and by van.
+Street Outreach:115 unsheltered homeless men and women are served daily by workers on foot and by van.
 Pine Street is the only organization that provides nighttime outreach in Boston.

-- Job Training & Placement: 150 men and women annually complete programs in culinary training, building maintenance and housekeeping.
-IMPACT Employment Services provides assessment, counseling, placement and job retention services for more than 400 job-seeking homeless men and women.
+- Job Training & Placement: 200 men and women complete training programs each year in food services and housekeeping or work with case managers who provide assessment, counseling, placement and job retention services for job-seeking homeless men and women.

 - Mental health support & substance abuse treatment: Clinical psychiatric staff and specialized programs provide support to nearly 50 percent of Pine Street's guests and 30 percent of tenants.
 Post-detox and other recovery programs, including the Stabilization Program, are also offered to those in need.